 Motivate through Awards:

-Motivate your students by measuring their activities and recognizing their progress at your course.
+Motivate your students by measuring their activities and recognizing their progress in your course.
 Maybe you can keep adding points to their basket as and when they finish the each level of the course keep showing some motivational messages as a pat on their back and appreciate them when they reach advanced levels.

-Ask for a feedback:
+Ask for feedback:

 Keep your teaching two-way by asking your students for feedback at the end of the course.
 It is like sharpening the axe.
 You get to know what students are really looking for and you can mold your course accordingly.
 So here are some tips from the experts to teach online.